Skip site navigation (1)Skip section navigation (2)

 DESCRIPTION

-Unbound-host uses the Unbound validating resolver to query for the
+unbound-host uses the Unbound validating resolver to query for the

-status: secure, insecure, bogus (security failure).
+tion status: secure, insecure, bogus (security failure).

 By default it reads no configuration file whatsoever.
 It attempts to

 reach the internet root servers.
-With -C an Unbound config file and
+With -C an unbound config file and

 with -r resolv.conf can be read.